rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 2. Use one of the existing [**Platform as a Service (PaaS)**](#paas) solutions.
 3. Use an existing software solution that you can run on your own **Infrastructure as a Service (IaaS)**.

 While the first option sounds complicated (it is), it might be the best choice if you have the time, resources, and super specific requirements for your live streaming app.
-Since I wouldn't recommend to code the entire streaming software from scratch; a good starting point would be the [open source solutions](#open-source).
+Since I wouldn't recommend coding the entire streaming software from scratch; a good starting point would be the [open source solutions](#open-source).

 Now, let's take a look at the pros and cons for the options 2 and 3.
 These are proven to be a great launch pad for startups and also more complex solutions.